jackdewinter/pymarkdown/readme.md

        -header-h1
 ```

-If more verbose information is needed on a given rule, the
+If more verbose information is needed on a given rule plugin, the
-`plugins info` command may be used with a specific `rule-id`
+`plugins info` command can be used with the `rule-id` for the
-or `alias` used to refer to the plugin.
-If provided with a `rule-id`
+rule plugin or one of the `aliases` used to refer to the rule plugin.
-of `md047` or `single-trailing-newline`, this command will produce
+If provided with a `rule-id` of `md047` or an alias of `single-trailing-newline`,
-the following output:
+this command produces the following output:

 ```text
 Id:md047